AguaClara/String-Digester/Spring 2019/Report2.md

 The objective of this chain matrix experiment was to identify and compare the water retention of multiple chains in the same basin of water.

 #### Experimental Apparatus
 Six evenly spaced holes were drilled into a basin.
-Six 3-foot chains were subsequently inserted into these holes and were left to hang freely from the other end (see Figure 4).
-The basin was placed on top of a rod that rested across from the four supports in the previous experiment (see Figure 5).
+Six 3-foot chains were subsequently inserted into these holes and were left to hang freely from the other end (see **Figure 5**).
+The basin was placed on top of a rod that rested across from the four supports in the previous experiment (see **Figure 5.**).
 Reference the [Chain Matrix Experiment](#Chain-Matrix-Experiment) **[Experiment]** Manual section for detailed information on the Experimental Apparatus.

 <center>

 <img src="https://github.com/AguaClara/String-Digester/blob/master/Spring%202019/Images/bvchainmatrix.jpg.jpg?raw=true" height=400>

-**Figure 4.** Bottom view of chains inserted in basin.
+**Figure 5.** Bottom view of chains inserted in basin.

 <img src="https://github.com/AguaClara/String-Digester/blob/master/Spring%202019/Images/betterbvpicc.jpg?raw=true" height=400>

-**Figure 5.** Bottom view of basin with chain matrix resting on rod.
+**Figure 6.** Bottom view of basin with chain matrix resting on rod.

 <img src="https://github.com/AguaClara/String-Digester/blob/master/Spring%202019/Images/zoomedout.jpg.jpg?raw=true" height=400>

-**Figure 6.** View of entire set up, with basin, supports, and chain matrix.
+**Figure 7.** View of entire set up, with basin, supports, and chain matrix.

 </center>